kayroye/PollUp/README.md

 - Add actual preferences to settings (dark mode, etc.) [Ongoing]
 - Use skeleton for loading elements instead of covering the page with a loading screen
 - Make the create post modal look better (ChatGPT recommended improvements)
+- Add the functionality for editing your profile (changes reflected on server)
+- Store images and post media and stuff on amazon S3 (limit file size to something small or implement a compression alg)

 ## Long-term Roadmap
 - Come up with a genuine color palette and design language to apply site-wide (Shadcn)